Tips when making cards

 Here are just a few tips that I have discovered when making cards.
 This list isn't exhaustive or complete.
 I will add to it as I discover/remember things.

 - Embossing Folders: so important.
 When you feed your embossing folder into the Big Shot make sure that it goes in folded edge first.
-If you feed it into the Big Shot open end first, it puts too much pressure on the folded edge and it will eventually crack.
+If you feed it into the Die Cutting/Embossing machine (ie: Big Shot, Stampin' Cut & Emboss Machine, Cuttlebug etc.) open end first, it puts too much pressure on the folded edge and it will eventually crack.
 That would be a bummer especially if it happens to one of your favorite embossing folders.

 - Paper Trimmer:

-- When I cut my cardstock on my trimmer, I like to move the blade across the paper towards the edge that the cardstock is resting against.
+- When I cut my cardstock on my trimmer, I like to move the blade towards the edge that the cardstock is resting against.
 The paper has less of a tendency to move.

 - Paper has a grain.
 When burnishing the score line, with your bone folder, it makes a difference which way you fold it.